Beth Fowler School of Dance

 Lydia Carpenter (L.C.)
 Ballet, Pointe, Contemporary

-Lydia Carpenter, a BFSD Alumni, has always enjoyed performing in the BFSD full length productions, and recently performed in our 2017 production of Sleeping Beauty as the Lilac Fairy!
+Lydia Carpenter, a BFSD Alumni, has always enjoyed performing in the BFSD full length productions such as the production of Sleeping Beauty as the Lilac Fairy, as Snow White’s Evil Queen in “A Storybook Ballet” and as the Sugar Plum Fairy in “The Nutcracker.”
 Lydia started at Beth Fowler School of Dance as a beginner student and credits Beth for her flexibility.

 Continued training includes: